saweeet/saweeet.github.io/content/en/Soba/cat-sitting.md

 ---
 # TV Operation

 ## Fireplace TV
-**White Remote:** Use this to navigate the TV menu.
+- **Short White Remote:** Use this to navigate the TV menu.
 The TV will start at volume 0, so you will need to pull the volume toggle button upwards for sound to hear.
 ## Dining Room TV:
-- **Black Remote:** Use this to power the TV on/off and adjust the volume.
+- **Long Black Remote:** Use this to power the TV on/off and adjust the volume.

 ## TV Apps:
 Use the Streamio or Prime app for movies and TV shows.
 Feel free to use YouTube as well.